niltonfrederico/pdd/README.md

 ## Overview

-Podman Django Debug injects a customized Python environment into containers at runtime, automatically installing debugging packages, setting up development tools, and configuring the environment for enhanced debugging capabilities.
+Podman DD injects a customized Python environment into containers at runtime, automatically installing debugging packages, setting up development tools, and configuring the environment for enhanced debugging capabilities.
 It works by mounting a volume with configuration and scripts that modify the Python site-packages during container startup.

 ## Features